 For almost 90 years, C.F.
 Møller Architects has helped to shape the Danish and Nordic welfare societies.
 We have developed spaces and buildings for hospitals, universities and schools, the public administration, master plans and housing, with a constant focus on social innovation through architecture.

-THE TEAM 330 in total
+THE TEAM

 NUMBER OF EMPLOYEES IN OUR OFFICES